 How long will the scan take?

-The scanning time is usually between 45 minutes and one hour.
+The scanning time is usually about one hour.

 What happens afterwards?